Learn more about a Calgary Co-op membership today.

 I have moved.
 Where is my cheque going to/did it go to?

 Cheques were mailed to the address we had on file as of January 26.
-If that is not your current address, please update it now and your cheque will be forwarded once it is returned by Canada Post.
+If that is not your current address, please update it above and your cheque will be forwarded once it is returned by Canada Post.
 If you do not receive your cheque by the beginning of April, please contact us and we will issue a stop payment.

 Is my spouse allowed to cash my refund cheque?